supersorbet/L2BundlerMachine-kurosu/ROADMAP.md

 ### Current State

-The system currently supports keeper-friendly functions but requires manual keeper bot deployment.
-With additional funding, we can build a **decentralized keeper network** similar to Gelato or Chainlink Automation, or utilize deployed tools on Ink.
+The system includes keeper-friendly functions (`autoHarvestAndBridge`, `depositAvailable`) but requires manual keeper bot deployment. **With funding**, we can build a decentralized keeper network or integrate with existing automation infrastructure on Ink.

 ### Enhancements